 In addition to child behavior specialists, various other jobs exist in the field of child behavior.
 Educational facilities and mental health clinics seek the services of those who have a degree in this field.
 Some popular career options are:

 - Child life specialist

 Employment Outlook and Salary Information

-Doctoral programs exist for those looking to further their education in behavior counseling or psychology.
-These programs further educate students in the areas of child mental health development and care.
-Clinical training and classroom instruction on psychology topics provide students with advanced practical training in mental health and behavior disorders and may lead to licensure as a psychologist.
+Doctoral programs exist for those wishing further education in behavior counseling or psychology.
+These programs further educate students in child development, mental health and care.
+Clinical training and classroom instruction provide students with advanced practical training and may lead to licensure as a psychologist.